Calderdale history timeline 1850 - 1900AD

 Alongside

-this industrial development, schools and mechanics institutes, hospitals,
+this industrial development, there was a great deal of other building development.
+This included: schools and mechanics institutes, hospitals,

-almshouses and a union workhouse, parks, public baths, cemeteries,
+almshouses and a union workhouse, parks, public baths, cemeteries and

-gas works, the public library (see opposite) and museum gradually
+gas works.
+There was also the public library (see opposite) and museum.
+This gradually

 took shape in the town and in the satellite communities to which it

-was increasingly linked by rail (from 1844), horse omnibus (from the
+was increasingly linked.
+Transport communications were improved by rail (from 1844), horse omnibus (from the

-and social construction and reflecting the dynamic interplay of forces
+and social construction.
+This reflected the dynamic interplay of forces

-which ensured a healthier but more hierarchically regulated environment
+that ensured a healthier, more hierarchically regulated environment.
+This was needed

 for the expanding urban workforce.